oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ***
 ### Project List

+We've tried to categorize the projects by difficulty, but please note that this is just a rough estimate and your mileage may vary.
+Feel free to pick any project that interests you :)

-We recommend trying any file within Project 8 (unit tests) before taking on larger projects, so that you can get a feel for the codebase and the development workflow.
+Also, we recommend trying any file within Project 8 (unit tests) before taking on larger projects, so that you can get a good feel for the codebase and the development workflow.
+You're welcome to do this before Open Source Day, if you like!

 Starter project
 * [Project 8: Improve unit tests](#project-8-improve-unit-tests)